Wildwood City School District

-The Wildwood City School District is a comprehensive community public school district that serves students in pre-kindergarten through twelfth grade from Wildwood, in Cape May County, New Jersey, United States.
+The Wildwood City School District is a comprehensive community public school district that serves students in pre-kindergarten through twelfth grade from Wildwood, in Cape May County, in the U.S. state of New Jersey.
 Its headquarters are on the grounds of Wildwood Middle School and Wildwood High School.

-As of the 2019–20 school year, the district, comprised of three schools, had an enrollment of 938 students and 92.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.2:1.
+As of the 2023–24 school year, the district, comprised of three schools, had an enrollment of 818 students and 77.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.6:1.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "A", the lowest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "A", the lowest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 For ninth through twelfth grades, students from North Wildwood, West Wildwood and Wildwood Crest attend Wildwood High School as part of sending/receiving relationships.

 History

 The district formed in 1912 with the merger of Wildwood Borough and Holly Beach Borough school systems.
 The first school in the Wildwoods opened in 1882.
 After 1934, the city was at that time divided between the Glenwood Avenue and Wildwood High building zones for elementary school, with Garfield Avenue as the boundary; the Wildwood High building had grades 1-12 at the time.
-Now all areas of Wildwood City are zoned to the same two schools.